open-compass/opencompass/README.md

 - **Modular design with high extensibility**: Want to add new models or datasets, customize an advanced task division strategy, or even support a new cluster management system?
 Everything about OpenCompass can be easily expanded!

-- **Experiment management and reporting mechanism**: Use config files to fully record each experiment, support real-time reporting of results.
+- **Experiment management and reporting mechanism**: Use config files to fully record each experiment, and support real-time reporting of results.

 ## 📊 Leaderboard